 We were here.
 We had finally made it to Phonsavan, the capital of Xieng Khouang Province in northeastern Laos.

-Having boarded a bus late in the evening from the Phoukhoun junction between highway 13 and highway 7, we sped along the extremely windy highway 7 in the dark for 135km before jumping off at the main strip of guesthouses in Phonsavan later on that same night.
+After boarding a bus late in the evening from the Phoukhoun junction between highway 13 and highway 7, we careened along the latter, twisting road in the dead of night for 135km, before being dropped off at the main drag in Phonsavan later that same night.

 There was a lot to see in Xieng Khouang province has a great deal to offer travellers, but our principal reason for coming here was to explore the mysterious plain of jars, an archaeological landscape of rolling hills and grassy meadows, across which thousands of 2,000 year-old megalithic stone jars lie scattered.

 The plain of jars is located in Xieng Khouang province in northeastern Laos, which is a province that occupies the Xieng Khouang plateau, an upland area of rolling hills and meadows, with an altitude that averages 1,300 metres above sea level.